A Christian Framework

 How Faith Influences Counseling

-For some clients, faith is central to the concerns that bring them to counseling.
-They may want to discuss spiritual struggles, biblical principles, prayer, questions about God's will, church experiences, or the role faith plays in their relationships and decision-making.
+For some people, faith is central to the concerns that bring them to counseling.
+They may want to explore questions about Scripture, prayer, forgiveness, church experiences, God's will, or how their faith intersects with the challenges they're facing.
+In those situations, I'm grateful to thoughtfully integrate those conversations into our work together.

 Counseling at Your Comfort Level